 For incoming graduate students who already have a B.S. or M.S. degree in Horticulture or related plant sciences, this may have been fulfilled in their previous degree before admission into our graduate program.
 For graduate students with degrees in unrelated fields, they should endeavor to acquire some background in each of these groups.
-Completion of these course groups are the discretion of the graduate student and their Major Advisor.
-For specific courses, please refer to the Horticulture Graduate Student Handbook.
+Completion of these course groups are the discretion of the graduate student and their major advisor.
+For specific courses, please refer to the Horticulture Graduate Student Handbook (.pdf).

 Statewide Graduate Student Orientation Tour

 To provide graduate students with an overview of the breadth of our departmental resources, the diverse horticultural industries in the state and to acquaint students with our statewide WSU faculty, staff, and graduate students, all incoming graduate students are required to attend the Statewide Research and Extension Center Tour at their earliest opportunity.